theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: A copy of the original string converted to uppercase
     :rtype: Variable

-.. py:function:: StrMid(variable str, variable first, variable count)
+.. ven:function:: StrMid(variable str, variable first, variable count)

     The StrMid function extracts a substring of length "count" characters from the input variable "str", starting at position "first" which is 0-based.
 The function returns a copy of the extracted substring.